adam-handke/BoardGameCollector/README.md

 # BoardGameCollector
-Simple Android app for collecting data about board games.
+Android app for collecting data about board games.
 Academic project for the *Ubiquitous computing* course.
 * Written in Kotlin.
 * Developed in Android Studio.
 * Based on the *Empty activity* templates.